shagu/mtg-browser/README.md

 # mtg-browser

 A small node.js project that allows to export scans of your [Magic: The Gathering](https://magic.wizards.com) card collection to plain images and a simple and responsive html-site to browse, filter and search for specific cards.
-One of the goals is, to make it easier to build decks (todo) out of your local collection and to keep track of your cards.
+One of the goals is, to make it easier to build decks out of your local collection and to keep track of your cards.
 This is the successor of [delver-export](https://github.com/shagu/delverexport) and a partial rewrite from [Lua](https://www.lua.org) to [Node.js](https://nodejs.org).
 Please bear with me, you will see many bad coding habits, I'm a JS novice and learning by doing.

 *As of now, the `master`-branch is considered as development branch, where you possibly see broken fragments of new features I started on, but haven't finished yet.*